scrapy/scrapy/docs/topics/practices.rst

     log.start()
     reactor.run()

-See also: :ref:`run-from-script`.
+.. seealso:: :ref:`run-from-script`.

 .. _distributed-crawls:

 Distributed crawls
 ==================

-Scrapy doesn't provide any built-in facility to distribute crawls, however there are some ways to distribute crawls, depending on what kind of crawling you do.
+Scrapy doesn't provide any built-in facility for running crawls in a distribute (multi-server) manner.
+However, there are some ways to distribute crawls, which vary depending on how you plan to distribute them.

 If you have many spiders, the obvious way to distribute the load is to setup many Scrapyd instances and distribute spider runs among those.

-If you instead want to run a single (big) spider through many machines, what you usually do is to partition the urls to crawl and send them to each separate spider.
+If you instead want to run a single (big) spider through many machines, what you usually do is partition the urls to crawl and send them to each separate spider.
 Here is a concrete example:

-First, you prepare a list of urls to crawl and put them into separate files/urls::
+First, you prepare the list of urls to crawl and put them into separate files/urls::

     http://somedomain.com/urls-to-crawl/spider1/part1.list
     http://somedomain.com/urls-to-crawl/spider1/part2.list
     http://somedomain.com/urls-to-crawl/spider1/part3.list

-Then you would fire a spider run on 3 different Scrapyd servers.
-The spider would receive a spider argument ``part`` with the number of the partition to crawl::
+Then you fire a spider run on 3 different Scrapyd servers.
+The spider would receive a (spider) argument ``part`` with the number of the partition to crawl::

     curl http://scrapy1.mycompany.com:6800/schedule.json -d project=myproject -d spider=spider1 -d part=1